IT engineers in the control room of a data center run generative AI systems.

 About the Author

-Mike Tryson, VP & CTO, TE Data & Devices
+Mike Tryson, VP & CTO, TE Digital Data Networks

 Mike Tryson

-Mike Tryson is VP and CTO of TE’s Data & Devices business.
-In this role, he leads the Data & Devices engineering team and strategy, partnering with customers around the world to develop their interconnect solutions and architectures.
+Mike Tryson is VP and CTO of TE’s Digital Data Networks business.
+In this role, he leads the Digital Data Networks engineering team and strategy, partnering with customers around the world to develop their interconnect solutions and architectures.
 Mike joined TE in 2011, bringing with him 25 years of experience in technology leadership roles.
 He has a track record of successfully introducing technology innovations to the data communications market.